 Have you heard of a “quarantini”?
-This is a mixed drink where you add vodka to – you guessed it – Emergen-C!
-Of course you need to serve it up in a martini glass… Well, it’s not necessarily something we endorse (neither do the makers of Emergen-C), but we do marvel at the creativity and resourcefulness that we’ve seen during these crazy times.
+This is a mixed drink where you add vodka to – you guessed it – Emergen C!
+Of course you need to serve it up in a martini glass… Well, it’s not necessarily something we endorse (neither do the makers of Emergen C), but we do marvel at the creativity and resourcefulness that we’ve seen during these crazy times.
+With the latest waves of COVID variants, it’s no surprise there are many people asking this question.
 It’s important to remember that dietary supplements are different from other foods and beverages because they aren’t meant to be consumed as much as you like.
 The daily dose is important!
-This then leads many people to ask – how many Emergen-C per day is OK to drink?
+This then leads many people to ask – how many Emergen C packets can I take a day?
 We won’t keep you waiting, we say don’t take more than 2 servings per day.
 To find out why, read on.

-Just to clarify, we are not affiliated in any way with the company that makes Emergen-C. However, let’s have a look at what this product contains, the potential side effects, and fig how many is really OK.
+Just to clarify, we are not affiliated in any way with the company that makes Emergen C. However, let’s have a look at what this product contains, the potential side effects, and figure how many is really OK.

 Here’s what we’ll cover: